1 Samuel 2

 1 Samuel 2:22-25The Failure of a Weak Leader

-22Now Eli was very old; heard all his sons did to all Israel; and how they lay with the women that assembled at the door of the tabernacle.
+22Now Eli was very old, and heard all that his sons did unto all Israel; and how they lay with the women that assembled at the door of the tabernacle of the congregation.

 The corruption has escalated.
 What began as theft from the offering has become sexual sin.
 Women came to the tabernacle, perhaps with their own prayers and sacrifices, and they were exploited.
 The priesthood, which should have been a place of protection, became a place of predation.